-All patients in the group reported they were satisfied with the level of contact between the service and their GP and the timelines experienced in relation to their referral, diagnosis and treatment - with the exception of the radiation oncology treatment, provided by a third party.
+All patients in the group reported that they were satisfied with the level of contact between the service and their GP and the timelines experienced in relation to their referral, diagnosis and treatment.
+All patients in the group reported difficulties in finding parking on the campus and commented on the stress and distress this caused them when coming for appointments and treatments.